rooshilp/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and Rooshil Patel.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+httpclient.py contains contributions from:

+* Rooshil Patel
+* Abram Hindle

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python